 2. Create or find an idea for an app

 How to utilise interesting data?
 You can find a useful overview of existing apps, web services, visualizations and mobile services in the HRI app gallery.
 You can also browse the international catalogue of apps for ideas and make a localized version for your own city.
 If you have a good idea but lack the time or skills to develop your concept further; share it with others here

 For example: The six biggest cities in Finland have listed some app ideas (in Finnish) at the Databusiness.fi website.

 3. Build your app

 Breathe life into data: visualize it, conduct academic research, build a web service, or engage in data journalism.
 Open data has a variety of tools for different topics and areas of interest.
-You can ask for help from experienced data users in the HRI discussion forum.
+You can ask for help from experienced data users for instance at Finnish Open Data Ecosystem group at Facebook.
 According to research the majority of developers building apps with open data are researchers, freelancers and private application developers.
 Also, there are a small number of firms engaging with open data as they have spotted its potential.

 4. Publish & share your app on the web

 Don’t keep your app just for yourself.
 Value for your visualization or web service is only created after it is being used.
 Publishing your app on your website is the first step.
 Next, add your creation to the HRI app gallery, engage in internationally organized open data app competitions, and promote your work through social media.